kimyoungjin06/home/presentation/Paper Review on the nowadays studies about Covid-19.md

 The page build failed for the `master` branch with the following error:

-The variable `{{S}` on line 112 in `presentation/Paper Review on the nowadays studies about Covid-19.md` was not properly closed with `}}`.
+The variable `{S}` on line 112 in `presentation/Paper Review on the nowadays studies about Covid-19.md` was not properly closed with `}}`.
 For more information, see https://docs.github.com/github/working-with-github-pages/troubleshooting-jekyll-build-errors-for-github-pages-sites#tag-not-properly-terminated.

 For information on troubleshooting Jekyll see: